kign/c4wa/etc/doc/language.md

-A simple C program might not require a linear memory at all; you can use [compiler option](https://github.com/kign/c4wa/blob/master/etc/doc/properties.md) `module.memoryStatus=none` to not add any memory declaration to generated WAT file.
+A simple C program might not require a linear memory at all; you can use [compiler option](https://github.com/kign/c4wa/blob/master/etc/doc/properties.md) `module.memoryStatus=none` to not add any memory declaration in the output.
 However, many features, such as taking address of a local variable, using `struct`s or arrays, calling functions with variable number of arguments (like `printf`), and obviously allocating memory directly, won't work without